ivanov-gv/zpcg/docs/1-overview.md

 # Overview

 An overview of the reasons behind this project and expectations being set for the solution.
+See [the 2-system-design.md](2-system-design.md) document for a list of requirements and design decisions.

 ## The problem